PILOTS

 Seville Pilot

-With the aim of improving the WEEE recycling operation at copper facility and to facilitate the Raw Materials and Critical Raw Material recovery, Atlantic Copper will develop a technical pilot plant in cooperation with the Research Centre of Seville University.
+With the aim of improving the WEEE recycling operation at copper facility and to facilitate the Raw Materials and Critical Raw Material recovery, Atlantic Copper developed a technical pilot plant in cooperation with the Research Centre of Seville University.

-Based on different steps such as milling at different temperatures, flotation and pneumatic, magnetic and electrostatic separation, the pilot plant will be studied and its ability of separating epoxy from metals in the PCBs evaluated.
+Based on different steps such as milling at different temperatures, flotation and pneumatic, magnetic and electrostatic separation, the pilot plant was studied and its ability of separating epoxy from metals in the PCBs evaluated.

 Pilot